BlueBrain/nmodl/docs/CC2023/README.md

 To do this you need to:

 ```
+# Execute docker image (~16GB)
-docker run -it -v $PWD:/opt/mount bluebrain/nmodl:mod2ir-cpu-benchmark # Execute docker image (~16GB)
+docker run -it -v $PWD:/opt/mount \
+   bluebrain/nmodl:mod2ir-cpu-benchmark
 ```

 Then inside the docker shell:

 ```
-cd nmodl/test/benchmark  # Enter the directory where the scripts are inside the docker image
+# Enter the directory where the scripts are inside the docker
+# image
+cd nmodl/test/benchmark
-bash run_benchmark_script_cpu_only.sh  # Runs all the benchmarks on CPU
+# Runs all the benchmarks on CPU
+bash run_benchmark_script_cpu_only.sh
-python3 plot_benchmarks_cpu_only.py  # Generate the plots based on the outputs of the previous script
+# Generate the plots based on the outputs of the previous script
+python3 plot_benchmarks_cpu_only.py
-cp -r graphs_output_pandas /opt/mount  # Copy the graphs from the docker image to your environment
+# Copy the graphs from the docker image to your environment
+cp -r graphs_output_pandas /opt/mount
 ```

 By executing `run_benchmark_script_cpu_only.sh` there will be only `hh_expsyn_cpu/benchmark_results.pickle`